Miscellaneous Treble-O Information

 Touch-Up or Repainting

 Treble-O trains, being made of painted diecast zinc alloy, are, unfortunately, prone to paint chipping and peeling.
-The gloss finish pieces seem to be worse for this than the earlier matte finish models.
-The British diesels I have seen, for instance, almost always have all of their paint intact.
 The decision to repaint or merely touch up a model depends on how much of the finish is gone, of course.
 If there are only small chips of paint missing, correction can be made by mixing small amounts of different colour paints together to match the original colour and gloss and applying with a small brush or toothpick to the chipped area.
 Some colours are more easily matched than others and it takes a fair amount of time to achieve a perfect match.
 The paint must be mixed, applied to a surface of the same colour as the original zinc alloy, allowed to dry, and compared to the original paint finish.
 If it's not identical, you must do it over, adding the correct amount of the appropriate colour to make the resulting colour match.
 This can be very time consuming but the goal is to not be able to tell where the touch-up has taken place and it is, in my opinion, worth it.
 When applying the paint, be sure to just get it into the chip to fill the space and not overlap the original existing paint.
 This will leave a virtually undetectable repair if the colour is matched precisely.
 It may take more than one application of paint to fill the chip so patience is a virtue here.
 Also, don't "brush" the paint on.
-Merely daub it into the chip so it dries without brush marks.
+Merely daub it into the chip so that it dries without brush marks.

 Some colours with which I have had experience: